scripe2022/cse15l-lab-reports/lab-report-3-week-4.md

 ## 1. Introduction
 `grep` is one of the most used and important commands in Linux, When I google "linux find content in files recursively", the top result is `grep -r 'something' /path/to/dir`; when I google "linux find process running on 80", the top result The result is `netstat -tulpn | grep :80`.

-This not only shows the importance of the grep command, but also means that grep, unlike find, is not just a command for files, but for content.
+This not only shows the importance of the grep command, but also means that `grep`, unlike find, is not just a command for files, but for content.

 `grep` finds all matches in the input:

 `grep [OPTION...]
 PATTERNS [FILE...]`

 ## 2. Input
-FILE here is optional, according to the grep manual, another input method is standard input:
+`FILE` here is optional, according to the `grep` manual, another input method is standard input:

 >A  FILE  of  “-”  stands  for  standard  input.
 If  no FILE is given, recursive searches examine the working directory, and nonrecursive searches read standard input.

 ### (a). file
-If the input is file(s), grep looks for matching patterns in those files:
+If the input is file(s), `grep` looks for matching patterns in those files:

 ![](src/yuhang_lab3_0.png)